MaximilianMcC/2D-Portal/README.md

 - [ ] Achievements
 - [ ] Particles/screen shake
 - [ ] Players friction is different depending on material
+- [ ] Setting to change max fps or enable vsync

 # How it all works
 Mostly notes and stuff so I don't forget what I'm doing

 ## Measurements
 All measurements are in the table.
 | **Measurement** | **Unit**  |